HanFa/demo-for-face-tracking-applications/README.md

-# Remote client-server architecture for CMU face classification application
+# Remote client-server architecture demo based on CMU face classification application
 ## Current Progress
 Client will send a frame every `CLIENT_FRAME_INTERVAL` which is configurable at `./RemoteFaceClassifier/Client/__init__.py`.
 It will has another thread receiving results.